nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * One person **cannot** have 2 debts with the same description, money, date and time.
 However, they **can** have 2 debts with 3 out of 4 of description, money, date and time being the same.

 Example:
 * `adddebt 3 d/McDonalds m/8.9` will add a debt with the current date and time to the 3rd person in the person list.
-This debt is worth `$8.90` and has the description`McDonalds`
+This debt is worth `$8.90` and has the description `McDonalds`.
 * `adddebt 1 4 d/chicken rice m/10++ date/2022-10-12 time/13:00` will add debts with `2022-10-12` and `13:00` as the date and time respectively to **both** the 1st person and 4th person.
 These debts require Service Charge and GST to be added to an initial price of `$10`, and will be recorded with the description `chicken rice`.
 Note that PayMeLah will automatically calculate the money for both debts and display the amounts as `$11.77`.

 ### Splitting a debt: `splitdebt`